 What causes a seizure?

-Seizure first aid is often misunderstood as being complex.
-However, the key measures that need to be taken can be summarised in three key words - TIME, SAFE, STAY.
-It is vitally important to know what to do in the event of a seizure and you can learn exactly what to do by visiting the 'Seizure First Aid' section of our website.
-You can also download or read our key seizure first aid posters below:
+The key measures that need to be taken when responding to a seizure can be summarised in three key words - TIME, SAFE, STAY.
+It is vitally important to know what to do in the event of a seizure and you can learn exactly what is meant by TIME, SAFE, STAY by visiting the 'Seizure First Aid' section of our website.

 Only a small number of people with epilepsy (3-5%) are photosensitive and may have seizures due to flickering lights like strobes or flicker of sunlight through trees.
 This is diagnosed on an EEG.
 If you aren’t sure if this applies to you, ask your medical team.
+You can learn more about the diagnosis of epilepsy by visiting the 'Diagnosis' section of our website.

 What support can Epilepsy Ireland offer?